shieldworks/aegis-web/production.md

 such as [*implementing restrictive RBACs*][rbac], and even [considering using a KMS to encrypt `etcd` at rest][kms] if your security posture requires it.

-> **Do I Really Need to Encrypt `etcd`?**
+### **Do I Really Need to Encrypt `etcd`?**

+#### tl;dr:

+Using plain Kubernetes `Secret`s is good enough, and it is not the end of the world if you keep your `etcd` unencrypted.

+> **Aegis Keeps Your Secrets Safe**
 >
-> **tl;dr:**
->
-> Using plain Kubernetes `Secrets` is good enough, and it is not the
-> end of the world if you keep your `etcd` unencrypted.
->
-> **Details**
->
-> This is an excellent question.
-And as in any profound answer to
-> good questions, the answer is: “*it depends*” 🙂.
->
-> `Secret`s are, by default, stored unencrypted in `etcd`.
-So if an adversary
-> can read `etcd` in any way, it’s game over.
->
-> **Threat Analysis**
->
-> Here are some ways this could happen:
->
-> 1. Root access to a control plane node.
-> 2. Root access to a worker node.
-> 3. Access to the actual physical server (*i.e., physically removing the disk*)
-> 4. Possible zero days attacks.
->
-> For `1`, and `2`, server hardening, running secure Linux instances, patching,
-> and preventing privileged pods from running in the cluster are the usual ways
-> to mitigate the threat.
-Unfortunately, it is a relatively complex attack vector
-> to guard against.
-Yet, once your node is compromised, you have **a lot**
-> of things to worry about.
-In that case, `etcd` exposure will be just one of
-> many, *many*, **many** concerns that you’ll have to worry about.
->
-> For `3`, assuming your servers are in a data center, there should already be
-> physical security to secure your servers.
-So the attack is **unlikely**
-> to happen.
-In addition, your disks are likely encrypted, so unless the attacker
-> can shell into the operating system, your data is already safe: Encrypting
-> `etcd` once more will not provide any additional advantage in this particular
-> case, given the disk is encrypted, and root login is improbable.
->
-> For `4.`, the simpler your setup is, the lesser moving parts you have, and the
-> lesser the likelihood of bumping into a zero-day.
-And Kubernetes `Secret`s
-> are as simple as it gets.
->
-> Even when you encrypt `etcd` at rest using a **KMS** (*which is the most robust
-> method proposed [in the Kubernetes guides][kms]*), an attacker can still
-> impersonate `etcd` and decrypt the secrets: As long as you provide the correct
-> encrypted DEK to KMS, the KMS will more than happy to decrypt that DEK with
-> its KEK and provide a plain text secret to the attacker.
->
-> **Secure Your House Before Securing Your Jewelry**
->
-> So, **yes**, securing `etcd` will marginally increase your security posture.
-> Yet, it does not make too much of a difference unless you have **already**
-> secured your virtual infrastructure **and** physical data center.
-And
-> if you haven’t secured your virtual and physical assets, then you are in big
-> trouble at day zero, even before you set up your cluster, so encrypting
-> `etcd` will not save you the slightest from losing other valuable data
-> elsewhere anyway.
->
-> **Security Is a Layered Cake**
->
-> That being said, we are humans, and $#!% does happen: If a node is compromised
-> due to a misconfiguration, it would be nice to make the job harder for the
-> attacker.
+> If you use **Aegis** to store your sensitive data, your secrets
+> will be securely stored in **Aegis Safe** (*instead of `etcd`*),
+> so you will have even fewer reasons to encrypt `etcd` 😉.

+#### Details

+This is an excellent question.
+And as in any profound answer to good questions, the answer is: “*it depends*” 🙂.

+`Secret`s are, by default, stored unencrypted in `etcd`.
+So if an adversary can read `etcd` in any way, it’s game over.

+##### Threat Analysis

+Here are some ways this could happen:

+1. Root access to a control plane node.
+2. Root access to a worker node.
+3. Access to the actual physical server (*i.e., physically removing the disk*)
+4. Possible zero days attacks.

+For `1`, and `2`, server hardening, running secure Linux instances, patching, and preventing privileged pods from running in the cluster are the usual ways to mitigate the threat.
+Unfortunately, it is a relatively complex attack vector to guard against.
+Yet, once your node is compromised, you have **a lot** of things to worry about.
+In that case, `etcd` exposure will be just one of many, *many*, **many** concerns that you’ll have to worry about.

+For `3`, assuming your servers are in a data center, there should already be physical security to secure your servers.
+So the attack is **unlikely** to happen.
+In addition, your disks are likely encrypted, so unless the attacker can shell into the operating system, your data is already safe: Encrypting `etcd` once more will not provide any additional advantage in this particular case, given the disk is encrypted, and root login is improbable.

+For `4.`, the simpler your setup is, the lesser moving parts you have, and the lesser the likelihood of bumping into a zero-day.
+And Kubernetes `Secret`s are as simple as it gets.

+Even when you encrypt `etcd` at rest using a **KMS** (*which is the most robust method proposed [in the Kubernetes guides][kms]*), an attacker can still impersonate `etcd` and decrypt the secrets: As long as you provide the correct encrypted DEK to KMS, the KMS will more than happy to decrypt that DEK with its KEK and provide a plain text secret to the attacker.

+##### Secure Your House Before Securing Your Jewelry

+So, **yes**, securing `etcd` will marginally increase your security posture.
+Yet, it does not make too much of a difference unless you have **already** secured your virtual infrastructure **and** physical data center.
+And if you haven’t secured your virtual and physical assets, then you are in big trouble at day zero, even before you set up your cluster, so encrypting `etcd` will not save you the slightest from losing other valuable data elsewhere anyway.

+##### Security Is a Layered Cake

+That being said, we are humans, and $#!% does happen: If a node is compromised due to a misconfiguration, it would be nice to make the job harder for the attacker.

 [rbac]: https://kubernetes.io/docs/reference/access-authn-authz/rbac/
 [kms]: https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/